Ivan Schottel

 Ivan Estill Schottel (October 11, 1921 – August 21, 2000) was an American football player and coach.
 He played professionally as an end and defensive back with the Detroit Lions of the National Football League (NFL) in 1946 and 1948.
 Schottel served as the head football at St. Benedict's College—now known as Benedictine College—in Atchison, Kansas from 1953 to 1962 and Northwest Missouri State College—now known as Northwest Missouri State University—in Maryville, Missouri, compiling a career college football coaching record of 80–80–3.

 Early life and playing career

 Schottel was born in Cosby, Missouri and graduated from King City High School in King City, Missouri.
-He attended Northwest Missouri State Teacher's College—now known as Northwest Missouri State University—in Maryville, Missouri and pre-flight training at Saint Mary College in Leavenworth, Kansas, where he played for the service team.
+He attended Northwest Missouri State Teacher's College—now known as Northwest Missouri State University—in Maryville, Missouri, playing for the school's football, basketball, and track and field teams.
+Schottel then attended pre-flight training at Saint Mary College in Leavenworth, Kansas, where he played for the service team.
 He joined United States Army during World War II.
 After the war, Schottel played for professionally for the Detroit Lions of the National Football League (NFL) as an end and defensive back in 1946 and 1948.
 He appeared in 16 games for the Lions, had four receptions for 147 yards, and scored touchdown.
 He had a 41.6 yard punting average.
 An injury in 1948 ended his career.